HobbyBoard

 Usage & Workflow

-Hobbyboard operates in two main modes: the CLI (for management) and the Web UI (for browsing).
+Hobbyboard operates in two modes: the CLI (for management and builds) and the Web UI (for browsing, searching, and organizing).

 Core Workflow

-setup (Diagnostics) → init (Infrastructure) → build (Ingestion) → serve (Operation)
+setup (config wizard) → init (create DB + index) → build (ingest media) → serve (run server)

 Terminal